MurrayPendergrass/MurrayPendergrass/README.md

 Phone: (425) 903 - 6445

 # About Me
-* I am interested in using actuarial science, data science, machine learning, and programming to add value to a team whose moral values align with my own.
+* I am interested in using actuarial science, data science, machine learning, and programming to add value to a team whose values align with my own, and work on projects that I find engaging!
 * I graduated in 2018 from Western Washington University with an M.S. in Mathematics.
 I studied advanced theoretical mathematics and did my thesis on sheaf cohomology.

 # More